BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 Applications for the BBC’s journalism graduate scheme, officially known as the BBC Journalist Apprenticeship Scheme, are now open.
 If you’re looking to find out a little more about what exactly it entails, you’re in good hands with us.

-While there is a fair amount of information on the scheme online, we’ve compiled everything you need to know into one easily digestible article.
+While there is a fair amount of information about the scheme online, we’ve compiled everything you need to know into one easily digestible article.
 Not only have we put in the research legwork, but we’ve also spoken to people who have completed it in the past to bring you a well-rounded overview, without any bias.

 You can see full details of all of the graduate schemes currently open in the UK here, as well a wider list of entry to mid-level journalism jobs on our jobs board.